harshasrinivas/cli-github/README.rst

 |  |Build Status|  | |Version| |  |Downloads| |
 +------------------+-----------+--------------+

-Version 1.0.7
+Version 1.0.8
 -------------
-- Option to list releases of a user's repo
+- Option to show the contents of a file/folder
-- Option to download tarball/zipball from repo link
 - Conformed to pep8 guidelines

 Live Demo